List of gay icons: Lea Salonga

 In 2011, The Advocate called Lea Salonga a "major gay icon" for being "very vocal in her support for LGBT equality, both here [the U.S.] and in her native Philippines."

 The song "Reflection," which she sang in Disney's Mulan (1998), has become viewed as an anthem for queer audiences.
 On October 12, 2009, during a benefit concert for victims of Typhoon Ondoy, Salonga referenced the National Equality March in Washington, D.C., and firmly stated, "I believe that every single human being has the fundamental right to marry whoever they want."
 In February 2016, Salonga publicly criticized Filipino politician and former professional boxer Manny Pacquiao for his views on homosexuality and same-sex marriage.
 Over the course of decades, Salonga has spoken and performed at several fundraising events for HIV/AIDS.

-Others (non-inclusive list)

-Other queer icons include Barbra Streisand, Liza Minnelli, Beverly Glenn-Copeland, James Baldwin, Lana Del Rey, Florence Welch, Lorde, Beyoncé, Rihanna, Miley Cyrus, FKA Twigs, Judith Butler, Troye Sivan, Charli XCX, Dolly Parton, Jennifer Coolidge, Chappell Roan, Megan Hilty, Ariana Grande, Ina Garten, Billie Eilish, Tilda Swinton, Diana Ross, Sophie, and more.

 Fictional characters

 Wolverine

 Although Wolverine has primarily been depicted as straight in mainstream Marvel continuity, his relationships with male characters like Cyclops and Nightcrawler have been highlighted for homoerotic elements.
 An alternate version of Wolverine featured in X-Treme X-Men (2012 – 2013) was depicted as gay and in a relationship with Hercules, two characters sharing an on-panel kiss in issue #10.
 The character has proven popular with queer fans, and has been described as a gay icon.